hchyang/PSiTE/README.md

 ### 2.4 Module fa2ngs

-FIXME: the --chain option of this module should changed to the file which contains the profile of tip nodes. (should we merge the count and map files of nodes to one file?)
 After the running of previous three modules, we will get the genome sequences of normal/tumor cells generated.
-By supplying the purity and depth settings we want to simulate, module fa2ngs will figure out the fold of covarge for each genome and employ ART to simulate the short reads for the genomes in the tumor sample.
+By supplying the purity and depth settings we want to simulate, module `fa2ngs` will figure out the fold of covarge for each genome to simulate and employ ART to simulate the short reads for the genomes in the tumor sample.

 This module will also generate a meta file for Wessim, which is a targeted re-sequencing simulator that generates synthetic exome sequencing reads from a